-Important advice for those who are clinically extremely vulnerable (previously shielding) in Leicester.
+Important advice for those who were clinically extremely vulnerable (shielding) in Leicester.

 The NHS is open you should continue to access all the NHS services that you need.
 It is safer for you to use the NHS than to try to manage alone.
 You can also quickly and easily access a range of NHS services from home, including ordering repeat prescriptions or having an online appointment.